Ty-Sir/ape-stats-goerli/README.md

 When stying the font size of the 24hr rate and external link use `rateFontSize: "newSize"` and `linkFontSize: "newSize"` respectively.

 ```
-import { BAYCStatBar } from "ape-stats-goerli"
+import { ApeStatBar } from "ape-stats-goerli"

 export default function Page() {
   return(
-    <BAYCStatBar
+    <ApeStatBar
       tokenId={<BAYC Token ID>}
       theme={{
         backgroundColor: "black",